What is a personal mission statement and how do you write one?

 A personal mission statement could be a sentence, a paragraph or an essay that explains your purpose.
-A personal mission statement could also be a quote or mantra that speaks to how you want to live your life.
+The best personal mission statement examples can also be a quote or mantra that speaks to how you want to live your life.
 Your personal statement should change over time, but the idea is to provide a clear description of who you are and your overarching goals.

 The point of creating a mission statement for yourself is to make it easier to see if your actions are in line with your core ambitions.
 So what is a personal mission statement?
 A guiding principle that makes it easier to say no to things that don’t support it and helps you to focus your time and energy on the things that truly matter to you.